108+ Earth Day Celebrations in Los Angeles

 5655 Vanalden Ave., Tarzana, CA 91356

-Tarzana Recreation Center is hosting the 12th Annual Earth Day Celebration on Saturday, April 5th from 10:00 am to 2:00 pm.
-The fun includes arts and crafts, tree giveaways, live music, on-site food trucks, special exhibitors, bouncers, and more.
+Tarzana Recreation Center is hosting the 13th Annual Earth Day Celebration on Saturday, April 11th from 10:00 am to 2:00 pm.
+The fun includes live music and performances, tree giveaways, arts and crafts, bouncers, on-site food trucks, special exhibitors, a display of 1000 colorful Earth Day posters created by local students, and more.
+Admission is free.

 Sanitation Districts’ Joint Administration Office